plazonic/nvidia_gpu_prometheus_exporter/README.md

 - added parsing of /run/gpustat/XX for jobid and uid of the user running on the GPU.
 Slurm scripts that take advantage of this are available on [jobstats website](https://github.com/PrincetonUniversity/jobstats).
 - switched from [Go bindings](https://github.com/mindprince/gonvml) to [NVIDIA Go NVML bindings](github.com/NVIDIA/go-nvml)
 - added support for MIG instance autodetection and stats
+- for Hopper and newer GPUs it now also provides [GPM](https://docs.nvidia.com/deploy/nvml-api/group__GPM.html) based metrics, like SM utilization, occupancy and a few others.
+To disable these metrics use `-disable.gpm` option.
 ## Building

 E.g.